Tibet serfdom controversy: Before 1950

 Judicial mutilation, principally gouging out eyes and cutting off hands or feet, was formalized in the Sakya school as part of the 13th-century Tibetan legal code and was used as punishment until it was declared illegal in 1913 by a proclamation from the 13th Dalai Lama.
-The Dalai Lama also banned capital punishment, making Tibet one of the first regions to do so (preceding Switzerland, Britain, and France).
+However, cases are documented much later on despite the changes in legal codes.
+The Dalai Lama also banned capital punishment, making Tibet one of the first regions to do so (preceding Switzerland, the UK and France).
 The 14th Dalai Lama's brother, Jigme Norbu, reported that living conditions in jails were improved; officials were designated to ensure that the conditions were maintained.

 Incidents of mutilation were recorded in Tibet from the beginning of the 20th century to the Chinese occupation.
 Tibetan communist Phuntso Wangye recalled his anger at seeing freshly-severed human ears hanging from the gate of the county headquarters in Damshung (north of Lhasa) in 1945.

 Robert W. Ford, one of the few Westerners appointed by the government of Tibet during its de facto independence, spent five years in Tibet (from 1945 to 1950) before his arrest by the Chinese army.
 In his book, Wind Between the Worlds: Captured in Tibet, Ford wrote: "All over Tibet I had seen men who had been deprived of an arm or a leg for theft (...)
 Penal amputations were done without antiseptics or sterile dressings".
 Former Nazi Party member Heinrich Harrer, who lived in Tibet from 1944 to 1951, wrote in Return to Tibet that the mutilations had ceased:

 "The so-called "chamber of horrors" at the foot of the Potala is also no longer shown.
 I believe that the Chinese were perfectly well aware that they were conning the tourists with displays of desiccated human arms, flutes made from femurs, and silver-mounted skulls; these objects, they used to maintain, testified to torture, flogging and other atrocities.
 Even Wangdu was so much under Chinese influence that he confirmed the atrocity stories spread by the Chinese about the Tibetans.
 He reminded me that in the days of the fifth Dalai Lama (in the eighteenth century), and even under the thirteenth (1900– 33), Tibetans still had their hands and feet chopped off.
 In reply to my direct question he had to admit that this had ceased to happen during my time in Tibet."